htmoss/World-Happiness-Choropleth-Dash-Plotly/README.md

-# Dash Drug Discovery
+# World Happiness Rating

 ## About this app

-This demo allows users to compare and explore different drug properties by selecting on the dropdown menu.
+This demo allows users to compare and explore different aspects of the 2019 world happiness rating data by selecting on the dropdown menu.

 Original repo: [plotly/dash-drug-discovery-demo](https://github.com/plotly/dash-drug-discovery-demo)